How to make your next gathering truly memorable

 An ideal headcount

-A group of six tend to be great for intimate of conversation.
-Groups like churches tend to do that in what they call “small group.”
+A group of six tends to be great for intimate conversation.
+Groups like churches tend to do that in what they call “small groups.”
 The downfall of groups of six is that they can’t carry any dead weight.
 If one person is checked out, it’s tough to get the energy to take off.

-Groups of eight to twelve are great for a dinner party or a robust meeting where you want to get lot of points of view.
-One of the risks for this size is that one or two people can dominate the entire conversation if there’s not a healthy structure in place for the gathering.
+Groups of eight to twelve are great for a dinner party or a robust meeting where you want to get lots of points of view.
+One of the risks of this size is that one or two people can dominate the entire conversation if there’s not a healthy structure in place for the gathering.

 Host with generous authority